-How much you like a restaurant is (obviously) about the food.
-It’s also about the vibes.
-But often what matters most?
-Who you’re eating with.
+How much you like a restaurant obviously depends heavily on the food.
+Atmosphere is important as well—but sometimes what matters most is who you’re eating with.
 And at King, that’s especially the case.

-On one visit to King, we came with what we’re going to call a Kind-Of-Fancy friend.
-She knows a lot about lighting fixtures, she’ll choose the not-cheapest glass of wine before anyone else at the table figures out how to pronounce Aglianico, and she doesn’t mind dropping $90 on a Tuesday night, especially if it's at a new spot.
+On one visit to King, we came with someone we’re going to call a Kind-of-Fancy friend.
+This friend knows a lot about lighting fixtures, she can parse a wine list and pronounce Aglianico, and she doesn’t mind dropping $90 on a Tuesday night.

 Then we came back with another friend.
-He also knows how to order wine without word vomiting on himself.
-But for him to happily drop $90 at a restaurant, it needs to have some obvious f*ck-yes factor.
+He also knows how to order wine without word vomiting on himself—but to happily drop $90 at a restaurant, he needs an obvious F*ck Yes Factor.
 This friend walked out of our dinner at King saying he probably didn’t need to come back.

 We get it.
-King is across the street from Charlie Bird, and with its location, its young owners, and its daily-changing, hyper-seasonal menu, you expect it to feel just as cool as its neighbor.
+King is across the street from Charlie Bird, and with its location and daily-changing, hyper-seasonal menu, you expect it to feel just as cool as its neighbor.
 It doesn’t.
-King is much more formal - there are white tablecloths, the playlist is barely audible, the menu is short, the crowd swings mature, and the steak is called “onglet.”
-None of these are bad things, but they do get in the way of the f*ck-yes factor.
+King is much more formal: There are white tablecloths, the playlist is barely audible, the menu is short, the crowd swings mature, and the steak is called “onglet.”
+None of these things are bad, but they do get in the way of the F*ck Yes Factor.

-But it's definitely there—you just have to look a little more closely.
-Once you accept that King isn’t what you expected, you settle in.
-You get ordering help from a highly charming, not-at-all pretentious server.
-You drink a cocktail that tastes like a gummy bear but somehow isn’t too sweet.
+It is, however, definitely there—you just have to look a little closer.
+Once you accept that King isn’t quite what you expected, you settle in.
+You get ordering help from a highly charming, not-at-all pretentious server and drink a cocktail that tastes like a gummy bear but somehow isn’t too sweet.
 You order the onglet, and it turns out to be one of the best steaks you’ve had in a while.
-And everything else you eat (like Malfatti pasta stuffed with butter and sage, and an actually-memorable piece of fish) is delicious too.
+And everything else you eat (like Malfatti pasta stuffed with butter and sage) is delicious too.

-So, will you like King?
-If you’re with a Kind-Of-Fancy friend, or some Kind-Of-Fancy parents, we think so.
-Alternatively, take a page from the guy sitting next to us at a two-top dining solo.
+So will you like King?
+If you’re with a Kind-of-Fancy friend or some Kind-of-Fancy parents, we’re pretty sure you will.
+Alternatively, take a page from the guy who sat next to us at a two-top solo.
 Sometimes you just need to experience a place by yourself.

 Big dough pillows stuffed with cheese and sage.
-Our only complaint is that there are only four of them.
-Consider getting a plate for yourself.
+Our only complaint is that you only get four with each order.

-As far as we’ve seen, this is one item that stays on the menu, and there’s a reason: it’s excellent.
-Several large pieces of steak come on top of some sort of vegetable bed (we’ve had it with chickpeas, and we’ve had it with spinach and speck).
+As far as we’ve seen, this is one item that stays on the menu, and there’s a reason why: it’s excellent.
+Several large pieces of steak arrive on top of some sort of vegetable bed (we’ve had this with chickpeas, as well as spinach and speck).
 There’s enough here that you could share it—but you probably won’t want to.

-If you’re the kind of person who gets excited about a “nice piece of fish,” you will find that at King.
-This one, which comes with beans and greens, is about as excellent as simply-executed fish comes.
+If you’re the kind of person who gets excited about a “nice piece of fish,” you’ll be happy at King.
+The halibut we tried came with beans and greens, and it was about as exceptional as simply-executed fish can be.

-If you’re trying to save a little money, consider splitting an entree and getting a couple sides - we haven’t met a vegetable we didn’t love here.
-These came swimming in oil and rosemary, our preferred way of eating pretty much anything.
+You can always split an entree and get a couple sides.
+(We haven’t met a vegetable we didn’t love here.)
+These potatoes came swimming in oil and rosemary, which is our preferred way of eating pretty much anything.

-Nuts + chocolate = good times, but we didn't need to tell you that.
-This is a solid (and not too sweet) way to end your meal here, but it’s not going to blow your mind.
+Nuts + chocolate = good times.
+But we didn't need to tell you that.
+This is a solid and not-too-sweet way to end your meal here.